Do you pay state withholding taxes where employees live or where they work?

 That is, unless your state has a reciprocal agreement with your employee’s home state.

-During COVID-19, many states have relaxed their tax requirements to make remote work easier on employers and employees.
+Many states relaxed their tax requirements because of COVID-19 to make remote work easier on employers and employees.
 To understand the requirements within your state and with your employees state, check out this State-by-State Guide to Paying Employees.